 You will receive this assistance free of charge as a public service.
 And you will have no obligation to obtain a mortgage examination or have further contact with Mortgage Attack or the examination firm.

-After the mortgagor provides the papers and pays the examiner’s fee, the examiner will do the examination work and send the examination report to the mortgagor by email within seven business days.
+After you provide the papers and pay the examiner’s fee, the examiner’s team will do the examination work and send the examination report to you by email within seven business days.

 How to Utilize Your Mortgage Examination Report

 The examination report will delineate the causes of action in red ink.
-The mortgagor should write the paraphrased causes of action into a Notice of Grievance letter for the servicer and lender.
+You should write the paraphrased causes of action, and copy and paste the evidences, into a Notice of Grievance letter for the servicer, lender, and whoever else injured you in the loan transaction.
 This starts the Mortgage Attack process.

 Mortgage Attack will not abandon the mortgagor in this process, but will remain available for discussion with the mortgagor and the mortgagor’s attorney as needed.